I am a final-year Ph.D. candidate at Paul G. Allen School of

 Allen Institute for Artificial Intelligence (Ai2)

-Graduate Research Intern at the Mosaic and AllenNLP Teams
+Graduate Student Researcher at Mosaic and AllenNLP Teams

 June 2020 - December 2024, Seattle, Washington